This Toppik review answers that question to help you make the right choice about whether or not to use hair loss

 Finally, a Hairline Optimizer can be used as you shake the fibers onto the hairline.
-The aim is to get a more natural look rather than a straight line which might otherwise occur (see image below).
+The aim is to get a more natural look rather than the straight line which might otherwise occur (see image below).

 Research from forum comments state that Toppik hair building fiber ingredients contain ammonium chloride, and that this substance has caused side effects in some people.

 As you can see, ammonium chloride is not something you want to keep putting into or onto your body!

 Forum posts have reported: aching muscles, heart palpitations and persistent headaches.
 And some users also find the smell a bit strong.

 As for the official website, the only details they give on fiber ingredients is that they contain pure, organic keratin and are completely safe.
 There’s no mention of ammonium chloride.
 This, of course, strongly suggests that there shouldn’t be any side effects from Toppik at all, but also strongly contradicts those forum comments I found.

 So, I wrote to the manufacturer about the fiber ingredients.